AzumiDocs/azumidocs.github.io/docs/docs.md

 `/contributor` is an information command that shows information about people that have contributed to the development of Azumi.

-#### dice.py
+#### Dice

-> `dice.py` is one of many cogs that are attached to Azumi.
+> `DiceCommands` is one of many cogs that are attached to Azumi.
 It is subclassed from `commands.Cog` as stated in a blog article by AquaQuokka.
-The `dice.py` cog is used for commands that allow you to roll a die.
+The Dice cog is used for commands that allow you to roll a die.

 ##### Roll